Zeiad246/Glaucoma_Detection/README.md

     Patient ID, Medication Usage, and Visual Symptoms do not give us any information that we can use for data analysis.
 We call for a domain/field expert for the purpose of providing more informative results in the future such that we do not drop the columns.

-We then encode the categorical data, such as: Gender, Family History, Medical History, Angle Closure Status, Diagnosis, Glaucoma Type, Visual Acuity Measurements (LogMAR) and visualize them/
+We then encode the categorical data, such as: Gender, Family History, Medical History, Angle Closure Status, Diagnosis, Glaucoma Type, Visual Acuity Measurements (LogMAR) and visualize them\

-We then visualize the quantitative features, such as:'Age', 'Intraocular Pressure (IOP)', 'Cup-to-Disc Ratio (CDR)', 'Pachymetry', 'Sensitivity', 'Specificity', 'RNFL Thickness','GCC Thickness', 'Retinal Volume', 'Macular Thickness'/
+We then visualize the quantitative features, such as:'Age', 'Intraocular Pressure (IOP)', 'Cup-to-Disc Ratio (CDR)', 'Pachymetry', 'Sensitivity', 'Specificity', 'RNFL Thickness','GCC Thickness', 'Retinal Volume', 'Macular Thickness'

 Results in: The first 3 plots indicate nearly equal observations for each category./ LogMAR however had more cases of 0.0 vision in comparison to 0.1 and 0.3./